kodi-il/radio-il/README.md

 * On IPTVSimple configuration choose the m3u (if downloaded) or enter the m3u link.
 * Choose the logos library.

-To keep updated please use the following links to the playlists:
+To stay updated please use the following links to the playlists:
 * Stations listing in Hebrew @ http://xbmc-il.com/radio-il.m3u
 * Stations listing in English @ http://xbmc-il.com/radio-il.en.m3u

+To stay updated when playing in VLC or any other m3u enabled player use the m3u files in the folder vlc.

 Issues:
 1. Currently a local copy of the stations' logos need to be kept.